 Last year I used Tinder to investigate romance scammers tugging at the purse strings of besotted would-be partners.
 After publishing the findings, a Hong Kong woman offered to help victims reclaim lost monies.
 What happened next was sad and exhausting.

 Fraudsters are impersonating the police and telephoning self-employed people to sell advertising in a fake crime prevention magazine.
 They claim to be partnered with Trading Standards.

 Don’t be misled by this classic magazine advertising scam in which small businesses seeking exposure are hoodwinked by ruthless rogues claiming to be running a real charity.
-This particular operation is called “Kids for Life”, uses cancer as its selling point and has yet to be struck off by the England and Wales Charity Commission.
+This particular operation is called “Kids for Life”.
+It was heavily criticised on an edition of BBC Radio 4’s “You and Yours”.

 Hold on to your lunch money.
 There’s a UK internet business lead generator outfit operating under false pretenses and making misleading claims…